George Darrell

-George Frederick Price Darrell (1851–1921) was an Australian playwright best known for The Sunny South (1883), which was made into a film The Sunny South or The Whirlwind of Fate.
+George Frederick Price Darrell (1851–1921) was an English-born Australian playwright, actor and theatrical manager.
+He was one of the most successful colonial dramatists of his generation and styled himself a "Native Australian Dramatist".
+He is best remembered for the melodrama The Sunny South (1883), which he performed more than 1,500 times and which was later made into a film The Sunny South or The Whirlwind of Fate.